Diffusion Limit For The Random Walk Metropolis Algorithm Out Of stationarity: Introduction

 \subsection{Setting and Main Result}

-Metropolis-Hastings algorithms are popular MCMC methods used to sample from a given target measure $\pi$ defined via its density with respect to Lebesgue measure on $\R^N$ which, where there is no possibility of confusion, we also denote by $\pi.$ The basic mechanism consists of employing a proposal transition density $q(x,y)$ in order to produce a reversible chain $\{x_k\}_{k=0}^{\infty}$ which has the target measure as invariant distribution \cite{MR1620401}.
-At step $k$ of the chain, a proposal move $y_{k+1}$ is generated by using $q(x,y)$, i.e. $y_{k+1} \sim q(x_k, \cdot)$.
-Then such a move is accepted with probability
+Metropolis-Hastings algorithms are popular MCMC methods used to sample from a given target measure, $\pi^N$, defined via its density with respect to Lebesgue measure on $\R^N$ (with abuse of notation, we often denote both the measure and the density with the same letter).
+The basic mechanism consists of employing a proposal transition density $q(x,y)$ in order to produce a reversible chain $\{x_k\}_{k=0}^{\infty}$ which has the target measure as invariant distribution \cite{MR1620401}.
+At step $k$ of the chain, a proposal move $y_{k+1}$ is generated by using a proposal kernel $q(x,y)$, i.e. $y_{k+1} \sim q(x_k, \cdot)$.
+Then such a move is accepted with probability $\alpha(x_k, y_{k+1})$, where

 If the move is accepted then the chain is updated to the state $x\kpo:=y\kpo$, otherwise $x\kpo:=x_k$.
 When the proposal kernel $q(x,y)$ is symmetric in its variables, the expression for the acceptance probability simplifies to